-The Achilles tendon is big tendon located directly behind the ankle, connecting the calf muscle (triceps) to the heel bone (calcaneum).
-It allows transmission of the strength of the triceps necessary to lift the heel.
+The Achilles tendon is a big tendon located directly behind the ankle, connecting the calf muscle (triceps) to the heel bone (calcaneum).
+It allows the transmission of the strength of the triceps necessary to lift the heel.

 An Achilles tendon rupture is a nick in the Achilles tendon.
-It is not completely sections and the calf muscle therefore does not rise.
+It is not completely sections and the calf muscle, therefore, does not rise.

 Where does it come from?

-The rupture occurs when the tendon is no longer able to resist the force applied to it, generally during tension resulting from sudden force.
+The rupture occurs when the tendon is no longer able to resist the force applied to it, generally during tension resulting from a sudden force.
 High-performance athletes are the persons most at risk.